Redislabs-Solution-Architects/re-rdi-k8s/README.md

   target_data_type: json
 ```
 ---
-- rdi-cli.yaml:  This is the K8S config for a pod that has the rdi executable in it.
+- rdi-cli.yaml:  This is the K8S config for a pod that has the RDI executable in it.
 I'm using this method to execute RDI commands within the K8S cluster.
 Config maps for the RDI config and jobs are set up in the start.sh script.
 The config below mounts those as volumes.
 ```yaml
 apiVersion: v1
 kind: Pod